Oh man. Nothing like a few solid hours of windshield time through some wide-open country with a big, beautiful sky to set your life in perspective.

-The beautiful voice of Beatriz Adriana takes me back to the little Spanish style casita on Olive Street in Ventura, California where my first marriage began, and our first child was born.
+The beautiful voice of Beatriz Adriana takes me back to the little Spanish style casita on Olive Street in Ventura, California where my marriage began, and our first child was born.
 I can see, with perfect clarity, the cracks in the linoleum floor of the kitchen I swept daily, and smell the wild anise growing on the hillside at the end of the street, as Beatriz croons out Sigue Sin Mi—making my guts want to bleed in the remembering… how sweet life was, who I had been then, and all that’s come and gone since.

-More recently, it’s been Leonard Cohen, Black Rebel Motorcycle Club, Patricia Vonne, Civil Wars, Night Wish, Colter Wall, and the old stuff of Willie, Waylon, Johnny and Merle that have seen me through.
+More recently, it’s been Leonard Cohen, Black Rebel Motorcycle Club, Patricia Vonne, Civil Wars, Night Wish, Colter Wall, NF and the old stuff of Willie, Waylon, Johnny and Merle that have seen me through.

 What an immeasurable gift music brings to our lives.
 And how fabulous that our technology makes it so amazingly accessible.